a variety of vegetables and fish with nutrients to eat during menopause

 What are some other healthy nutrition for menopause habits to focus on?

-• Stay hydrated by drinking plenty of water throughout the day to support overall health and alleviate symptoms like bloating and dry skin.
-Some people find it helpful to always have a glass of water alongside any meal or snack they eat.
+• Stay hydrated by drinking lots of water throughout the day.
+This supports overall health and helps with symptoms like menopause bloating and dry skin.
+Some people find it helpful to always have a glass of water with any meal or snack they eat.

-• Include phytoestrogen-rich foods, often derived from soy, such as tempeh or tofu.
+• Include foods rich in phytoestrogen, like tempeh or tofu, which are made from soy.
 These foods mimic estrogen in the body and can help to reduce menopause symptoms caused by estrogen’s decline.

-• Cut down on sugar and processed foods as they add extra calories without adding much in the way of nutrition.
+• Cut down on sugar and processed foods because they add extra calories without many nutrients.

-• Limit trigger foods and beverages that can trigger hot flashes, such as caffeine, alcohol, and spicy foods.
+• Limit foods and drinks that may trigger hot flashes, such as caffeine, alcohol, and spicy foods.

-• Keep a food diary to identify personal triggers and make informed choices.
+• Keep a food diary to identify your personal triggers and make informed choices.

 Be kind to yourself